yonathandoss2017/now-examples/nextjs-mysql/README.md

 ## Example Purpose

 The main purpose of this example is to highlight how MySQL can be used successfully in a serverless architecture.
-For a more detailed explanation of [Next.js](https://nextjs.org) you can visit the[documentation](https://nextjs.org/docs/) or view other examples in this repository such as a [Next.js only build](https://github.com/zeit/now-examples/tree/master/nextjs).
+For a more detailed explanation of [Next.js](https://nextjs.org) you can visit the [documentation](https://nextjs.org/docs/) or view other examples in this repository such as a [Next.js only build](https://github.com/zeit/now-examples/tree/master/nextjs).

 ## Directory Contents

-The example consists of three directories:
+This example consists of three directories:

-- `/api` - which contains the serverless lambda functions to be deployed inside `/profiles`
+- `/api` - which contains the serverless [lambda](https://zeit.co/docs/v2/deployments/concepts/lambdas/) functions to be deployed inside `/profiles`
 - `/lib` - which is where the database connection helper is stored
 - `/pages` - where the data received is displayed by [Next.js](https://nextjs.org).

-The example includes a `now.json` file, used to configure your build when deploying to Now, and a `now.ignore` file, used to [prevent uploading unnecessary source paths](https://zeit.co/guides/prevent-uploading-sourcepaths-with-nowignore/) to Now.
+The example includes a `now.json` file, used to configure your build when [deploying](https://zeit.co/docs/v2/deployments/basics/) to Now, and a `now.ignore` file, used to [prevent uploading unnecessary source paths](https://zeit.co/guides/prevent-uploading-sourcepaths-with-nowignore/) to Now.

-Also included is a `profiles.sql` file, which has the example data and SQL commands used, this can be used to replicate this example.
+Also included is a `profiles.sql` file, which has the example data and SQL commands, this can be used to replicate this example.

 Lastly, the `next.config.js` is used to tell [Next.js](https://nextjs.org) that we are targeting a serverless environment.